SAP/fundamental-react/README.md

 ## Description

-Fundamental-react is a set of [React.JS](https://reactjs.org/) components implementation of [SAP Fiori Fundamentals library](https://sap.github.io/fundamental/).
+Fundamental-react is a set of [React.JS](https://reactjs.org/) components implementation of [SAP Fiori Fundamentals] library (https://sap.github.io/fundamental/).
 SAP Fiori Fundamentals library is a Design System and HTML/CSS Component Library used to build modern Product User Experiences with the SAP look and feel.
 This will allow you to stay/use React for your application and get SAP look and feel.

 ## Requirements